 Louise Chunn is a prize-winning journalist who has edited magazines such as Psychologies, In Style and Good Housekeeping, and worked on The Guardian and Vogue.
 She was invited onto Google's initial Founders over 50 scheme in London, and was the only UK participant in Blackbox #13, a highly respected two-week accelerator course in Palo Alto.

-Adam Bent is commercial director.
-He has been a partner and director for over 25 start-ups covering 10 sectors and three countries.
-As a professional generalist, Adam works as an integrator for Louise, implementing the strategy to the creative brief.
+Adam Bent is commercial director. and co-Founder.
+Adam has been a partner and director for over 25 start-ups covering 10 sectors and three countries.
+As a professional generalist, Adam works to implement the strategy to the creative brief.

 What's the reaction to our therapist directory?